-AASLD recently announced that, during the Nov.
-13-16 Liver Meeting Digital Experience, the Blocks will receive the inaugural Distinguished Advocacy Service Award.
-AASLD is a professional organization of scientists and health care professionals committed to preventing and curing liver disease.
-This award “recognizes service provided to the hepatologycommunity over an extended period that raises awareness or garners public and federal legislative support and promotes liver health and quality patient care.”
+The Blocks will receive the AASLD’s inaugural Distinguished Advocacy Service Award, which “recognizes service provided to the hepatology community over an extended period that raises awareness or garners public and federal legislative support and promotes liver health and quality patient care.”

 The Blocks are receiving this award to recognize their outstanding efforts to raise awareness and prioritization of hepatitis B, and to ensure that the 2 million people living with hepatitis B in the U.S. have unhindered access to screening, appropriate medical care and treatment.
 Under their leadership, HBF’s long-standing commitment to advocacy has resulted in many groundbreaking successes that have prohibited discrimination, increased focus and dollars for research to find a cure for hepatitis B and better treatment for liver cancer, and improved access to medication across the U.S.